instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 author: Sanchit
 category: Student
 date: 2026-1-16T09:14:00.000+05:30
+faq:
+  - question: "What is the PG rent in Gurgaon Sector 46 and Sector 38?"
+    answer: "In 2026, rents across both sectors range from ₹8,500 for budget shared rooms to ₹15,000 for premium single rooms.
+Sector 46 options like HelloWorld Louis and HelloWorld Glory range between ₹11,500 and ₹15,000.
+Sector 38 ranges from ₹8,500 (Zolo Griffin) to ₹15,000 (HelloWorld Sapphire), offering a significant cost advantage over DLF Phase 2."
+  - question: "Is there a PG in Gurgaon for girls?"
+    answer: "Yes.
+Both Sector 46 and Sector 38 have managed female-friendly co-living options.
+Properties from HelloWorld and Zolo accommodate female residents with standardized security, including biometric entry, CCTV, and guards.
+Sector 38 is often preferred for women due to its quieter residential environment and lower crowd density."
+  - question: "Is there a PG in Gurgaon for males?"
+    answer: "Yes.
+All verified properties in this belt accommodate male residents.
+For budget-conscious individuals, Zolo Griffin (₹8,500) and Zolo Medley (₹9,000) in Sector 38 are the most affordable.
+For those seeking a social vibe near markets, HelloWorld Downtown in Sector 46 is a popular choice for young professionals."
+  - question: "Is there a single room PG in Gurgaon?"
+    answer: "Yes.
+Single private rooms in Sector 46 and Sector 38 start from ₹11,500 in managed co-living.
+Affordable choices include HelloWorld Louis and HelloWorld County, while premium, more spacious single rooms like HelloWorld Glory and HelloWorld Sapphire are available for around ₹15,000."
+  - question: "Is there a PG in Gurgaon under ₹10,000?"
+    answer: "Yes.
+Verified managed options under ₹10,000 include Zolo Griffin (₹8,500) and Zolo Medley (₹9,000) in Sector 38.
+These provide essentials like Wi-Fi and power backup in shared configurations.
+Private single rooms in these sectors generally start at a floor price of ₹11,500."
+  - question: "Is there a single room PG near Medanta Hospital, Gurgaon?"
+    answer: "Yes.
+Sector 38 is directly adjacent to Medanta, making it the primary hub for medical professionals.
+HelloWorld Sapphire and HelloWorld Divino are the closest verified single room options.
+Additionally, Stanza Living Taiping House offers managed meals and Wi-Fi at a competitive price point in the same sector."
+  - question: "Is there a co-living PG in Gurgaon Sector 38?"
+    answer: "Yes.
+Sector 38 has a strong co-living supply due to demand from Medanta Hospital and surrounding tech offices.
+Options include HelloWorld Sapphire, HelloWorld Divino, and Stanza Living Taiping House, along with budget-friendly stays like Zolo Medley and Zolo Griffin.
+All these properties are professionally managed and zero-brokerage."
 ---

 Sector 46 is the "Commuter's Goldmine" of Gurgaon.
 It offers a direct connection to the Yellow Line (Millennium City Centre) without the "DLF Tax."
 It’s the sweet spot for students and professionals who want to save ₹10,000 a month but remain 15 minutes from Cyber City.